saronsamuel/saronsamuel.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I’ll be attending Johns Hopkins for my CS PhD, honored to receive the Percy Pierre Doctoral Fellowship!
+I've committed to Johns Hopkins for my PhD in Computer Science